zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Groups
 ------

-``ZendService\Audioscrobbler`` provides several methods for retrieving data specific to a single group, specified via the ``setGroup()`` method:
+``ZendService\Audioscrobbler\Audioscrobbler`` provides several methods for retrieving data specific to a single group, specified via the ``setGroup()`` method: